ColdBox/coldbox-platform/ApplicationTemplate/test/readme.txt

 note that the controller created is the ColdBox's testcontroller.

 The code speaks for itself.
-Just make sure you tests inherit from the base test that can be found at coldbox.system.extras.testing.baseTest and they create a setup method that follows the following pattern:
+Just make sure you tests inherit from the base test according to testing framework.

+Then create a setup method that follows the following pattern:

 <cffunction name="setUp" returntype="void" access="private">
 	<cfscript>
+	//Persist Framework in application scope for test.
+	THIS.PERSIST_FRAMEWORK = true or false;

 	//Setup ColdBox Mappings For this Test
 	setAppMapping("/applications/coldbox/ApplicationTemplate");
 	setConfigMapping(ExpandPath(instance.AppMapping & "/config/config.xml.cfm"));